RandomFractals/vscode-data-table/README.md

 Any and all test, code or feedback contributions are welcome.

-Open an [issue](https://github.com/RandomFractals/vscode-data-table/issues) or create a pull request to make this Data Table 🈸 extension work better for all.
+Open an [issue](https://github.com/RandomFractals/vscode-data-table/issues) or create a pull request to make this Data Table 🈸 Renderers vscode notebooks 📚 extension work better for all.

 # Backers